erinbuckels/starter-academic/content/publication/dispositional-malevolence-and-impression-formation-dark-tetrad-associations-with-accuracy-and-positivity-in-first-impressions/index.md

   Results: Dark Tetrad traits were associated with being viewed and viewing others less distinctively accurately and more negatively.

   Conclusions: Interpersonal perceptions that included an individual scoring highly on one of the Dark Tetrad traits differed in important ways from interactions among individuals with more benevolent personalities.
-Notably, despite the similarities between the Dark Tetrad, traits had unique associations with interpersonal perceptions.
+Notably, despite the similarities between the Dark Tetrad, these traits had unique associations with interpersonal perceptions.
 draft: false
 featured: false
 tags: